 NI DAQmx versions for Win 7 or higher.
-Tested with NI 6534 card.
+Tested with NI6534 digital output card.
 Can easily be adapted to any National Instruments 32-bit digital output card that supports buffered output and 2MHz output speed under Win 7.
-Does not work with the NI 6532 card.
+Does not support NI6532, NI6533, NI67x3, and NI6024E cards.
 Parallel port digital input can now be replaced by the slow digital input lines of NI cards.
 These inputs are e.g. used for the comparator analog in card, see hardware section above.
 To upgrade a traditional NI DAQ version of the Control software to NI DAQmx, please ask me by email (schreckATStrontiumBEC.com) to place the latest version of the software onto this website, then download the software and follow the simple instructions in "ReadmeForUpdateToNIDAQmx.rtf" included in these distributions.

 Traditional NI DAQ versions for Windows XP: